 "There is much to draw from the Finnish folk tradition.
 The repre-essentiality feel a distinctive feature of our sto-ria: people made do with what they had available.
 When the money was missing, the work was done with great care, and our tradition is split but-gnifici fabrics and carpets, frequent use of embroidery and decorative sculptures in wood. "

-"Designers often forget that a dish is made to eat.
-The idea of Sarjaton plates is to create a basin with no edge, so that the food is of course adages in center of pan.
-Another inspiration for the shape was the desire to convey something ethereal, curve without interruption. "
+“Designers often forget that a dish is made for eating.
+The idea of the Sarjaton dishes is to create a basin without any edges, so that the food lies naturally in the center of the plate.
+Another inspiration for the shape was the desire to convey something ethereal, curved without interruptions ”.